 Why do I need this test?

-Your health care providers may suggest this test if:
+Your healthcare providers may suggest this test if:

 You are Rh-negative

-You were exposed to red blood cell proteins you do not have through an earlier delivery,
+You were exposed to red blood cell proteins you don't have through an earlier delivery,

 Blood tests show that you have increasing levels of antibodies to Rh factor in your